creecros/SendEmailCreator/README.md

 ## Send email of an impending subtask due date

 this action will send an email of an impending due date to the subtask assignee.
 Duration is defined by user, i.e. 1 day would start sending emails of tasks when there is less than 1 day before due date.
 Subtask matked as "Done" will be ignored.
 The "Subject" will be the name of the Subtask, and the "Body" of the Email will be the Task.

+## Send comment by email

+This action will send a comment by email, when a new comment is created on a task, to assignee, creator or both.
+The email will contain the comment, and task info.

 ## Install
 Create a directory **SendEmailCreator** under the folder **plugins**